 - Strong password policies – ensure your team, customers & subscribers use strong passwords by enforcing strong password policies with a plugin,

 - WordPress activity log – keep a log of what happens on your website to ease troubleshooting, spot suspicious behavior and improve user accountability.

-We wish you well as you research to find the best WordPress web hosting service for your needs, one with a secure, customized package that helps you meet your website hosting goals.
+All of the above provide an excellent service and have amazing customer support.
+However, most probably you will need only one web hosting service.
+Therefore we wish you well as you research to find the best WordPress web hosting service for your needs, one with a secure, customized package that helps you meet your website hosting goals.